 Why Study Japanese at the University of North Carolina at Charlotte?

-We are one of only two universities in North Carolina to offer four full years of Japanese language courses.
-Other universities often require you to mix your Japanese study with other studies for a more generic degree, such as Asian Studies.
-We also offer more study abroad options than just about anywhere else – 16 schools.
-We make it easy to reach all of your academic goals and still have you graduating within four years.
+We are one of only three universities in North Carolina to offer four full years of Japanese language courses; other universities often require you to mix your Japanese study with other courses for a more generic degree, such as Asian Studies.
+We also offer more study abroad options than anywhere else – 16 schools.
+We make it easy to study abroad for a year and still graduate within four years.
+We are also the ONLY university in North Carolina to offer a Certificate in Japanese-English Translating.

 Why Study Japanese?